Skip to content

 The reason is that the neophyte already fructifies as a young tree, forms hundreds of thousands of seeds and reproduces vegetatively.
 It particularly likes wetlands, where it competes aggressively with native tree species.

-Even if the deciduous tree is available in the plant trade, you should give it a wide berth.
-Native, species-friendly and comparable alternatives are, for example, the Common ash or also the Pointed maple.
+Even if the deciduous tree available in plant shops you should give it a wide berth.

-My please: It is important that other hobby gardeners also refrain from allowing the trees mentioned here to grow on their own green spaces, as they compete with ecologically valuable native trees for water, space, light and soil nutrients and can damage the local environment.
-Biodiversity threaten.
+My please: It is important that other hobby gardeners also refrain from allowing the invasive neophytes mentioned here to grow on their own green spaces, as they compete with ecologically valuable native trees for water, space, light and soil nutrients and threaten local biodiversity.
 So please share the article with the people around you who should definitely read it.
 Thank you very much!

 The common robinia (also known as false acacia) also joins the list of non-native, invasive trees.
 The deciduous tree originates from North America and is probably the most common neophyte in German forests.

-Although its creamy white flowers provide insects with plenty of nectar, the problem with the tree is also to be found underground.
-The bacteria at its roots enrich the soil with atmospheric nitrogen and thus displace native dry and nutrient-poor grassland species.
-This is a good reason not to plant or allow the beautiful but species-threatening tree to grow.
+Although its creamy white flowers provide insects with plenty of nectar, the problem with the tree is more likely to be found underground.
+The bacteria on its roots enrich the soil with atmospheric nitrogen and thus displace native dry and nutrient-poor grassland species.
+A good reason not to plant or allow the beautiful but species-threatening tree to grow.

 The The area of origin of the ash maple, which is foreign to Germany, is Canada.
 However, the immigrant deciduous tree is considered invasive because it germinates quickly, grows rapidly and subsequently displaces native trees.